 Looking to hire an accomplished choir for your wedding or event?
 Click here for more details.

-At the end of summer 2017, CML will move its base to the historic church of St Bartholomew the Great in West Smithfield, EC1, though the ensemble has sung in a variety of venues from small parish churches to the Barbican, St James’s, Piccadilly and St John’s Smith Square.
+At the end of summer 2017, CML moved its base to the historic church of St Bartholomew the Great in West Smithfield, EC1, though the ensemble has sung in a variety of venues from small parish churches to the Barbican, St James’s, Piccadilly and St John’s Smith Square.
 It has appeared in a number of English festivals and, in 1990, gave a series of concerts of English music in Denmark.
 In July 1999, Collegium Musicum took part in the world première of Jonathan Dove’s opera Tobias and the Angel in the Almeida Festival, and in 2000 the choir gave the first London performance in over 200 years of Benjamin Cooke’s A Christmas Ode.
-Regular appearances at the St Stephen’s Festival in west London and the Brandenburg Choral Festival have widened the choir’s reach in recent years, and in 2016 an exchange tour to Bavaria is planned.
+Regular appearances at the St Stephen’s Festival in west London and the Brandenburg Choral Festival have widened the choir’s reach in recent years, and in 2016 an exchange tour to Bavaria featured a Marian programme.

 Works performed since 1998 have included Sir PeterMaxwell Davies’s Solstice of Light, music from The Fayrfax Manuscript, Monteverdi’s 1610 Vespers, Rossini’s Petite Messe Solennelle, Handel’s Dixit Dominus, Britten’s Saint Nicolas, Mozart’s C minor Mass, Handel’s Messiah, Vaughan Williams’s Flos Campi, Stravinsky’s Mass, Purcell’s King Arthur, Pizzetti’s Requiem, Bach’s Magnificat, Orff’s Carmina Burana, as well as music by Bartók, Billings, Brahms, Bruckner, Byrd, Charpentier, Debussy, Dove, Dunstable, Dvořák, the Gabrielis, Gesualdo, Haydn, Holst, Howells, Ives, Mahler, Mendelssohn, Respighi, Scarlatti, Tallis, Vaughan Williams and Vivaldi.